 - My mom is the only person in the world who knows exactly what to say to make me feel completely at ease.

 - I always remind myself of this – nothing can change the qadr(what’s written) like dua (supplication)

 - Math was my worst subject in school aside from history.

 - I’ve been addicted to coffee since I was 17 years old.

 - I knew I wanted to be a research scientist since 7th grade.

-- I wasn’t a scientist, I would write children’s books.
+- if I wasn’t a scientist, I would write children’s books.